SEACRY-LOVE/seacry-love.github.io/README.md

 ## Code of conduct
-Peacera respects the privacy, and legal issues on human matters.
+AYCH inc respects the privacy, and legal issues on business and human matters.

 ## Contributing

-Contribution are welcome on this repository.
+Contribution are welcome on this project.
 You can edit pages inside the `aychome.io/` folder.
 You can also clone this repository and run it locally.
 To do so, [install Jekyll](https://jekyllrb.com/docs/installation/) and run:

 ```
 jekyll serve